 Sucking Out the Remaining Oil

 We cannot thoughtlessly continue converting fossil fuels into carbon and depositing it into the atmosphere at anything like the pace we have done in the recent past.
 Some are saying fracking will save us.
 And it may well save US.
-But it merely hastens the day when our children have to survive without this finite and irreplaceable gift that took eons to create and two centuries to squander.
+But it merely hastens the day when our children have to survive without this finite and irreplaceable gift that took eons to create and a mere two centuries to squander.
 The day will come when the burning of our remaining fossil stockpile merely for pleasure (motor-boating) will be considered a serious crime.

 This bodes well, of course, for sailboats.
 I believe it is inevitable that yachts propelled by sustainable energy (wind) will rapidly replace those propelled by our dwindling supply of oil.
 There is only so much of it left under the ground, but the wind will blow forever.

 In the future we will rediscover the preciousness of watery marshes and value them more highly than marinas full of receding rows of unused faded gelcoat.
 As a hopeless boat lover and the “rainmaker” for my company my first visit to any new city on many a business trip included walking the floats of every marina I could find.
-With each passing year it became more obvious to me that the majority of these yachts ceased to actually be used.
+With each passing year it became more obvious to me that the majority of these yachts ceased to ever actually be used.
 Many of the sailboats would be stripped of their sails, the motorboat bottoms fouled with marine growth from lack of use.

 Surely if any resource goes unused past a reasonable length of time it should be ground up into its constituent elements and a new use found for them, and many essentially abandoned mass-produced “yachts” fall into this category.
 In a world of depleted resources we will have no alternative but to produce far fewer “things”, which last far longer, and find ways to share these less numerous items more equitably so that each of them produces sufficient enjoyment to compensate for the unavoidable environmental damage its construction entails.